arisharma43/Adv-CS/Hashing with Chaining/README.md

             - T|t - Creates a HashTable with size (ex. t:16).
                 - Any previous table is discarded.
                 - This should be first operation in the list.
-- Do not modify the main.cpp file or any of the informational routines such as; printTable(), printHistogram(), getNumberOfElements(), printList(), or any other supporting routine.
 - You should use your linked list code from the earlier lab
 - For the entrys in the HashTable and LinkedList use the definition of Element instead of node.
 Notice the payload \*data is now a string called "key" //**********************************************************
 // List Elements are keys with pointers to the next item.